Stephen Wolfram: Wolfram Physics Project

-In April 2020, Wolfram announced the "Wolfram Physics Project" as an effort to reduce and explain all the laws of physics within a paradigm of a hypergraph that is transformed by minimal rewriting rules that obey the Church-Rosser property.
+In April 2020, Wolfram announced the "Wolfram Physics Project" as an effort to reduce and explain all the laws of physics within a paradigm of a hypergraph that is transformed by minimal rewriting rules that obey the Church–Rosser property.
 The effort is a continuation of the ideas he originally described in A New Kind of Science.
 Wolfram claims that "From an extremely simple model, we're able to reproduce special relativity, general relativity and the core results of quantum mechanics."

-Physicists are generally unimpressed with Wolfram's claim, and state that Wolfram's results are non-quantitative and arbitrary.
+Physicists are generally unimpressed with Wolfram's claim, and say his results are non-quantitative and arbitrary.

 Personal interests and activities

-Wolfram has an extensive log of personal analytics, including emails received and sent, keystrokes made, meetings and events attended, phone calls, even physical movement dating back to the 1980s.
-In the preface of A New Kind of Science, he noted that he recorded over one-hundred million keystrokes and one-hundred mouse miles.
-He has stated "[personal analytics] can give us a whole new dimension to experiencing our lives."
+Wolfram has a log of personal analytics, including emails received and sent, keystrokes made, meetings and events attended, recordings of phone calls, and even physical movement dating back to the 1980s.
+In the preface of A New Kind of Science, he noted that he recorded over 100 million keystrokes and 100 mouse miles.
+He has said that personal analytics "can give us a whole new dimension to experiencing our lives."

-Stephen Wolfram was involved as a scientific consultant for the 2016 film Arrival.
-He and his son Christopher wrote some of the code featured on-screen, such as the code in graphics depicting an analysis of the alien logograms, for which they used the Wolfram Language.
+Wolfram was a scientific consultant for the 2016 film Arrival.
+He and his son Christopher Wolfram wrote some of the code featured on screen, such as the code in graphics depicting an analysis of the alien logograms, for which they used the Wolfram Language.